 Finally - all designs, even bespoke commissions are owned by me.
 If you would like to pay for exclusivity then we can discuss that.

-If you're unsure about the metal type you'd like to use, here is some information about the ones I tend to use.
+If you're unsure about the metal type you'd like, here is some information about the ones I work with most.

 - 9k white gold has a natural yellow pigment to the metal

-- 18k white gold, has a darker hue to it, in my head, it's almost more chocolatey (but that might just be me).
-I really like working with this metal.
+- 18k white gold has a darker hue to it, in my head, it's almost chocolatey.
+I really like working with this metal

 - With yellow gold, there is a slight colour difference between 9k and 18k.
 9k gold contains less pure gold than 18k therefore the intensity of colour is less – hence the difference in cost, too.
 As well as this, you'll find that the higher the karat of gold, the more the weight increases.